-This medication may contain medical and non medical ingredients that could cause an allergic reaction.
+The Qvar Inhaler or the Beclomethasone generic may contain medical and non medical ingredients that could cause an allergic reaction.
 Consult with your doctor about any known allergies before using the Qvar Inhaler.
 Speak with your doctor about any known medical conditions relating to eye disease, liver disease, thyroid problems, diabetes, stomach problems, bone loss, any infections, bleeding problems, and mental/mood conditions.
-Tell your doctor about any current medications or supplementation to avoid interactions with the Qvar Inhaler.
+Tell your doctor about any current medications or supplementation to avoid interactions and unnecesary Qvar Inhaler side effects.

 Long term use of croticosteroids can cause your body to have challenges responding to physical stress.
 You should tell your doctor or dentist that you are using this medication before any surgery, operations, or any procedures.
 If this medication is required for long term use have an ID bracelet or documentation.
 This can help identify the use of this medication in cases where you might be unable to speak or explain your condition.

 While using Qvar Inhaler your body may not show signs of infection.
 Washing your hands and practising good hygiene can help prevent the spread of infections or other diseases.
 Avoid coming into contact with transmittable infections like the flu, measles or chickenpox.

 Qvar Inhaler's active medical ingredient, the Beclometasone dosage, can interfere with vaccines and immunizations.
 You should avoid scheduling any immunization/vaccinations while taking Qvar Inhaler.
 Additionally you should avoid people who have been recently had a vaccination.